8 things you need to know about medical device risk classification under the EU MDR

 - Class III – high risk

-Once the correct risk class has been identified, manufacturers are still required to deal with residual safety and performance risks throughout their products’ lifecycle.
-These specific risks may have different origins, such as the nature of the device’s invasiveness, the deployment of energy or substance, the product’s use environment and different end-user interactions or unforeseen device failure and misuse.
-The MDR highlights the requirement to identify and evaluate use-related risks.
-Two regulatory aspects are essential in this context: Risk Management and Post-market Surveillance.
+Once the risk class of a device is identified, manufacturers are required to deal with the residual safety and performance risks throughout their products’ lifecycle.
+These specific risks may have different origins, such as the nature of the device’s invasiveness, the deployment of energy or substance, the product’s use environment and different end-user interactions, materials and manufacturing variability, or unforeseen device failure and misuse.
+The EU MDR highlights the requirement to identify and evaluate use-related risks.
+Two strongly interacting regulatory aspects are essential in this context: Risk Management and Post-market Surveillance.

 - DEFINITIONS SPECIFIC TO CLASSIFICATION RULES

 The classification rules in Annex VIII of the EU MDR are divided into 4 subsections: non-invasive devices, invasive devices, active devices, and “special” rules.
 Special rules may apply to devices that already fall under any of the previous 3 categories, and therefore need to be always considered.

 The first chapter of this Annex provides the relevant definitions required to apply the classification rules and the implementing rules.
 The definitions outline the device characteristics that are specific for the classification rules, such as:

 - Categories of duration of use: Transient, short term, and long term;